chaycereed/lotr/README.md

 ## License

-MIT License - see LICENSE file for details
+MIT License.
+See `LICENSE` for details.

 ---